 First, as a fundamental requirement under Louisiana law as applicable to GUMBO 2.0, applicants must fully disclose any real or apparent (perceived) COIs.
-In addition to these generally applicable Louisiana requirements, GUMBO 2.0 will require attestation from prospective subgrantees that will include the acceptance of these terms.
-Such a conflict would arise when the "employee, any member of his (her) immediate family, his or her partner...has a financial or other interest in the firm selected for award" (2 CFR 200.318).
-In addition to requiring such attestation from applicants, ConnectLA will also require state employees involved in the evaluation of subgrant applications to disclose any financial or other interest in any applicant entity, and will not allow any employees with such an interest to participate in the selection of GUMBO 2.0 subgrants.
+In addition to these generally applicable Louisiana requirements, GUMBO 2.0 requires attestation from prospective subgrantees that will include the acceptance of these terms.
+Such a conflict would arise when the employee, any member of his (her) immediate family, his or her partner...has a financial or other interest in the firm selected for award" (2 CFR 200.318).
 Other federal regulations with which the grantee must comply are the conflict-of-interest requirements in 2 CFR 200.112 and 24 CFR 570.489(h).
 Conflicts of interest may be governed also by state law (see Exhibit C for a memorandum from the Louisiana Board of Ethics) or local law or ordinance.